martinfrances107/adventOfCode2023/README.md

 ## Notes

-- Day  1 - using .sum() and str::to_digits(10)
+- Day  1 - Trebuchet - corrupt calibration data.
+          using .sum() and str::to_digits(10)
            part 2
            I delayed until a good solution could be found.
            A clean implementation uses .find and rfind() -- reverse find.
            Also of intrest I collected into a BTree so I could extract the last and the first.

-- Day  2 - using str::strip_suffix()
+- Day  2 - RGB cubes game
+            using str::strip_suffix()

-- Day  3 - Current soltion has lots of duplicate code
+- Day  3 - Gear Ratios
+            Current soltion has lots of duplicate code
             - The goodness of this solution is that it minimised the memory footprint only the last, current and next lines are held.
             - The memory foot print could be further minimised by not cloning slice and